istio/istio.io/content/en/blog/2026/traffic-extension-api/index.md

 ## Migrating from WasmPlugin

 `TrafficExtension` supersedes `WasmPlugin` as the recommended extensibility API.
-Existing `WasmPlugin` resources are fully compatible with the new API — in fact, Istio now internally transforms all `WasmPlugin` resources into `TrafficExtension` resources before distributing configuration to Envoy.
+Existing `WasmPlugin` resources are fully compatible with the new API — in fact, Istio now internally transforms all `WasmPlugin` resources into `TrafficExtension` resources before generating configuration to distribute to Envoy.

 There is no forced migration in Istio 1.30.
 When you are ready to migrate, the [TrafficExtension API reference](/docs/reference/config/proxy_extensions/traffic_extension/) documents the full spec.